I did "autoresearch" in a hackathon and won some GPU credits

 The loss function is cross entropy.
 Color and coordinate logits will be masked if irrelevant.
 The loss for color and coordinate will not be computed if irrelevant.

-Each action taken by the agent is transformed to a 384 x 64 x 64 matrix for input.
+Each action taken by the agent is transformed into a 384 x 64 x 64 matrix for input.
 I defined the transformation.

-The training data is the ideal gameplay action on the modified games.
-The validation data is the ideal gameplay action on the original games.
+The training data is the ideal gameplay actions on the modified games.
+The validation data is the ideal gameplay actions on the original games.

 I set up a system for the agent (Claude Code) to experiment with different model architectures that minimize the validation loss.